Rebol2/R3-Alpha/Red have a notation for molding out objects:

 Here we see these loopholes getting closed.
 The make is actually able to produce a structurally identical object (like I said, let's avoid talking about binding, that's its own conversation).

 And reconstructing the object is context-independent...no keywords are being used.
-Note that I threw in a NULL for good measure, to show that there's a representation for that... a QUOTED! of absolutely nothing.
-So (n: ') acts the same as (n: null).
+Note that I threw in a NULL for good measure, to show that there's a representation for that... a quasiform of the word "null"...that evaluates to the antiform of the word null.

 It's not necessary to put the apostrophe on all items, only those that evaluate...so the system should probably only add them if needed: